M. Arch EPFL (Switzerland)

 Enthusiast of outdoor sports, acting and singing when in need of recharging the batteries, Nicola does not hesitate to travel to remote places, to discover other cultures and vernacular architecture, or just looking for new adventures.

 B.Environmental Design (UTAS)

 B.Architecture (hons.)
 1999 (USYD)

 Jane’s first architectural project was designing “Buckingham Palace” in Lego on a boat heading the UK when she was 4.
-After studying fine arts, working in restaurant managment and extensive travelling, Jane realised her calling and followed her path to architecture.
+After studying fine arts, working in restaurant management and extensive travelling, Jane realised her calling and followed her path to architecture.

 Jane joined Luigi Rosselli Architects in 2010 after working in various Sydney firms and running her own private practice for 7 years.
-She has experience across a wide range of architectural project types including residential design, restaurants, schools and office fitouts.
-Jane believes in the importance of the client brief, response to site, the interconnection between the built, natural and social landscape, and places high value on aesthetics.
+She has experience across a wide range of architectural project types including residential design, restaurants, schools and office fit-outs.
+Jane believes in the importance of the client brief, response to site, the interconnection between the built, natural and social landscape, and places a high value on aesthetics.

 Jane loves remote beaches, big cities, good food and wine, and still enjoys building with lego.